Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Implementation with state-of-the-art circuits and control electronics

 \subsection{$1/f$ magnetic flux noise}

-While its microscopic origin is still debated, low-frequency magnetic flux noise (referred to as \emph{1/f} noise) is ubiquitous in superconducting circuits~\cite{paladino20141}.
+While its microscopic origin is still debated, low-frequency magnetic flux noise (referred to as \textit{1/f} noise) is ubiquitous in superconducting circuits~\cite{paladino20141}.
 In practice, such noise will induce slow drifts in the DC bias point of our proposed circuit, which cannot be detected and compensated on short ($\sim 1~$ms) timescales.
 A small offset to the magnetic flux $\Phi_L^{\mathrm{ext}}$ threading the rightmost loop of the circuit (see Fig.~\ref{fig:dissipCircuit} and Eq.~\ref{eq:fluxbias}) is not expected to affect significantly the performances of our protocol.
 Indeed, it only impacts the phase of the Josephson term in \eqref{eq:H2}, slightly unbalancing the rates of the engineered modular dissipators \eqref{eq:lindblad2}.
-On the other hand, an offset to the magnetic flux threading the Josephson ring $\Phi_J^{\mathrm{ext}}$ results in an imperfectly cancelled Josephson energy in between fast bias pulses, similar to that induced by a mismatch of the two junctions energy.
-Unfortunately, here, adapting the circuit bias to make the spurious Josephson Hamiltonian non-resonant is not an option as the magnetic flux offset is unknown.
-Quantifying the impact of imperfect cancellation of the Josephson energy on the lifetime of GKP qubits will be the subject of future work.\\
+On the other hand, an offset to the magnetic flux threading the Josephson ring $\Phi_J^{\mathrm{ext}}$ results in an imperfectly cancelled Josephson energy in between fast bias pulses, similar to that induced by a mismatch on the energy of the two junctions. \\

-A possible strategy---not investigated in this work---to mitigate the impact of such imperfect cancellation is to dynamically vary the target mode phase fluctuations across the ring $\eta_a$ with a periodic window signal such that $\eta_a=2\sqrt{\pi}$ only on narrow windows covering the triplets of pulses forming the bias signal $\xi(t)$ (pulses represented in Fig.~\ref{fig:dissipCircuit}b).
-If $\eta_a\ll 2\sqrt{\pi}$ outside these windows, the imperfectly cancelled Josephson Hamiltonian only generates short displacements of the oscillator, which are corrected by the modular dissipation.
-Note that, although requiring a more complex circuit, controlling the value of $\eta_a$ is anyhow needed in order to perform protected gates on GKP qubits (see Fig.~\ref{fig:gatecircuit} for an example circuit allowing such control).